NVIDIA/nvmath-python/docs/sphinx/installation.rst

        **Note**:

-       1. ``nvmath-python-dx`` is a meta-package for ease of installing ``nvmath-python`` and other dependencies.
+       1. ``nvmath-python-dx`` is a metapackage for ease of installing ``nvmath-python`` and other dependencies.
-       2. ``pynvjitlink`` currently only lives on the rapidsai channel, not the conda-forge channel.
+       2. Currently, ``pynvjitlink`` is only available on the rapidsai channel, and not on conda-forge.
    * - ``conda install -c conda-forge nvmath-python-cpu``
      - Install nvmath-python along with all CPU optional dependencies (NVPL or other) to support optimized CPU FFT APIs.
 [1]_